search catalogue

 Summary of the collection

 This collection documents the Muyu language spoken in the central lowlands of West New Guinea.
 It includes audio-visual recordings of naturalistic speech as well as elicitations.
 The recorded texts are from various genres (myths, narratives, biography, history, procedural, songs, conversations) to give a broad picture of the language.
 A dictionary with all lexemes of the transcriptions is deposited to facilitate the access to the material.
+An in-depth monographical description of the language’s grammar is also offered.
+Finally, the collection is complemented with photographs of the Muyu area.

 Group represented